exasol/virtual-schemas/jdbc-adapter/README.md

 ### Adapter Properties
+The following properties can be used to control the behavior of the JDBC adapter.
+As you see above, these properties can be defined in ```CREATE VIRTUAL SCHEMA``` or changed afterwards via ```ALTER VIRTUAL SCHEMA SET```.
 Note that properties are always strings, like `TABLE_FILTER='T1,T2'`.

 **Mandatory Properties:**